KyahWill/Malaman/docs/rich-text-editor.md

 # Rich Text Editor Documentation

+## Implementation Status: 🔄 IN PROGRESS

+The rich text editor integration is currently in development.
+The content sanitization framework and basic components are in place, but the full Tiptap integration with formatting toolbar needs completion.

 ## Overview

-The Rich Text Editor is a comprehensive content editing solution built with Tiptap and Svelte 5, providing a secure, accessible, and feature-rich editing experience for the Personalized LMS platform.
+The Rich Text Editor will be a comprehensive content editing solution built with Tiptap and Svelte 5, providing a secure, accessible, and feature-rich editing experience for the Personalized LMS platform.

 ## Features